kevinbheda/laptop/README.md

 # Laptop
-Laptop is a script to set up an macOS laptop for software engineers at TrustingSocial
+Laptop is a script to set up an macOS laptop for software engineers in your office

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.